invenia/Intervals.jl/docs/src/index.md

 IntervalSet
 ```

-If you wish to instead treat each interval as an *element* of a set, you can operate over vectors or Sets of intervals.
+If you wish to instead treat each interval as an *element* of a set, you can operate over vectors or `Set`s of intervals.

 For example: